 The windshield is the most popular location to mount especially if you plan to use it as a GPS.
 I love Waze for this purpose and it will work real well on all of these phones.

-Consider the Arkon Slim Grip Ultra Travel Mount.
+The photo that accompanies this article is the Arkon Slim Grip Ultra Travel Mount.
 This mount features an expandable cradle which expands to over 7 inches using a spring-loaded top and bottom.
 The support arms move so that you can expose any ports or buttons.
 This will fit your phone with or without a thick case.
 The mount comes with an adhesive dash plate so that you can attach to the mount to your dash as well as your windshield.
 The phone can swivel into landscape or portrait mode although I find that I typically use this mount in landscape 90% of the time.
 A 2-year warranty comes with this mount.

 For motorcycle use, it’s important that you select a mount that includes a well made cradle that will hold your phone tightly.
 The phone must remain secure in high vibration environments like a motorcycle.
 We like the RAM X-Grip line a lot.
 These are heavy duty mounts that are mostly constructed of metal.
 The mount has gone through some rigorous shake tests and holds up well on a motorcycle.
 Most motorcycles can use the RAM X-Grip IV Handlebar Mount.
 These mounts feature the expandable X-Grip IV cradle which can open to 4.5 inches which is large enough for most cases.
 RAM now includes a safety tether with these mounts which is an excellent added touch.